Cohen Veterans Network: Clinics

 The first Steven A. Cohen Military Family Clinic was opened in the NYU Langone Medical Center.
 In April 2016, two additional clinics were launched in San Antonio, Texas, at Endeavors; and in Addison, Texas, at Metrocare.
-Clinics in Los Angeles, California and Philadelphia, Pennsylvania opened in the fall of 2016.

-All clinics are named Steven A. Cohen Military Family Clinics.
-The network will expand to 16 locations by the end of 2019.
+Today, the network has 22 Cohen Clinics across the country.
+Cohen Clinics have delivered care to over 82,000 clients across the country from April 2016 to March 2025.
+Since inception, the network has provided over 715,000 clinical sessions.